wording

 wedding rsvpMarch 27th, 20267 min read

-Do You Send RSVP Cards With Wedding Invitations?
+Do You Need RSVP Cards With Wedding Invitations?
+Paper vs Online RSVP

 Not sure whether you need RSVP cards in your wedding invitation suite?
-This guide explains when to include them, when digital replies work better, and how couples decide.
+Compare paper cards, online RSVP pages, and hybrid wording.

 Read post